 The positive rate of microbial culture in cIAI patients varied widely in different studies.
-A multi-center retrospective cohort study of the Premier database showed that of the 321,317 cIAI patients, 4453 (1.4%) were positive, while a multicenter study in Colombia showed that 70.8% of cIAI patients involved had an isolated microorganism.
+A multi-center retrospective cohort study of the Premier database showed that of the 321,317 cIAI patients, 4453 (1.4%) were positive,14 while a multicenter study in Colombia7 showed that 70.8% of cIAI patients involved had an isolated microorganism.
 In this study, only 23.4% of the patients had a positive result, which means that 76.6% of patients had a negative microbial culture result and the choice of antibiotics was completely empirical.

-In the last decade, there have been only a few studies on the results of microbial culture in patients with complicated intra-abdominal infections, and limited data suggest that Gram staining, culture, and drug sensitivity data may provide information that may improve the prognosis of patients with cIAIs.
-One of the aims of microbiology research is to understand the most common isolated microorganisms in order to select the most appropriate empirical therapies.
-In our study, 58.11% of patients with positive microbial isolation had Gram-positive organisms isolated and 50.00% had Gramnegative bacteria isolated, which was different from previous studies that showed that Gram-negative bacteria were isolated almost twice as frequently as Gram-positive bacteria.
-The possible reasons for this were differences in the study design and different sources of data.
-The most common Gram-positive bacteria isolated were Staphylococci (coagulase negative), Enterococcus sp., Staphylococcus aureus and Gram-positive rods, and the most common Gram-negative bacteria isolated were Escherichia coli, Bacteroides fragilis and Klebsiella pneumoniae, similar to a study by Zilberberg et al.
+In the last decade, there have been only a few studies on the results of microbial culture in patients with complicated intra-abdominal infections, and limited data suggest that Gram staining, culture, and drug sensitivity data may provide information that may improve the prognosis of patients with cIAIs.4 One of the aims of microbiology research is to understand the most common isolated microorganisms in order to select the most appropriate empirical therapies.
+In our study, 58.11% of patients with positive microbial isolation had Gram-positive organisms isolated and 50.00% had Gramnegative bacteria isolated, which was different from previous studies that showed that Gram-negative bacteria were isolated almost twice as frequently as Gram-positive bacteria.^{5,11} The possible reasons for this were differences in the study design and different sources of data.
+The most common Gram-positive bacteria isolated were Staphylococci (coagulase negative), Enterococcus sp., Staphylococcus aureus and Gram-positive rods, and the most common Gram-negative bacteria isolated were Escherichia coli, Bacteroides fragilis and Klebsiella pneumoniae, similar to a study by Zilberberg et al.14 vancomycin as part of broad-spectrum coverage does not improve clinical cure rates or reduce mortality,19 SIS 2017 (Surgical Infection Society, version 2017)10 recommends:

 Early and judicious use of empiric antibiotic therapy is particularly important for patients with cIAIs.
-In our study, the most commonly used antibiotic was vancomycin, which is generally considered the last resort in the treatment of severe life-threatening infections caused by Gram-positive bacteria.
-Although studies have shown that inclusion of vancomycin as part of broad-spectrum coverage does not improve clinical cure rates or reduce mortality, SIS 2017 (Surgical Infection Society, version 2017) recommends:
+In our study, the most commonly used antibiotic was vancomycin, which is generally considered the last resort in the treatment of severe life-threatening infections caused by Gram-positive bacteria.18 Although studies have shown that inclusion of and WSES 2017 (World Society of Emergency Surgery, version 2017)20 recommends: